Offering nursing students an opportunity to enhance clinical skills

 - Turn off pop-up blockers

-- Visit https://careers.uchealth.org (or click link at bottom of this page if within a cohort application window), search/browse/refine for positions, and click the “Apply Now” link.
-If you are an internal employee, please click the “UCHealth employees apply here” link.
-Internal employees can also search internal positions through The Source.
+- If you are an internal employee, please click the “UCHealth employees apply here” link.
+Internal employees can also search for internal positions through The Source.

-Once your multi-step application document is verified to meet all of the above criteria by Human Resources, you will receive an electronic reference check to the email associated with your applicant profile from a company called SkillSurvey.
-Please respond to this request at your earliest convenience.
+If you receive an e-mail from SkillSurvey regarding an electronic reference check, please respond to this request at your earliest convenience.
 If you have completed a SkillSurvey reference check in the last 6 months for a similar position, this step will not be required again.
-The reference check can be finalized outside of application window timelines and is a mandatory step in UCHealth’s hiring process for further consideration.
+A reference check is a mandatory step in UCHealth’s hiring process for further consideration.

-Please feel free to email ACP Human Resources recruiter Julie Willis at Julie.Willis@UCHealth.org with any program questions.
+Please feel free to email ACP recruiter Julie Willis at Julie.Willis@UCHealth.org with any program questions.